 A Purchasing Card Change/Cancellation Form must be sent to Procurement Operations along with the destroyed card.
 Departments should cut the card in half through the 16 digit account number.

 The authority to set and enforce purchasing card policies and procedures lies with Procurement Operations.
 When a business case exists, exceptions to the purchasing card policies and procedures may be granted upon request from a department and with written approval from Procurement Operations.
 Procurement Operations may impose stricter requirements than those stated in this policy manual.

 The University purchasing card may be used for non-capital equipment, supplies, and services costing less than $5,000 (including any applicable tax and shipping) when not prohibited.
-For purchases or payments where the purchasing card is the preferred method of payment see the AP/PO Quick Reference Guide.
+For purchases or payments where the purchasing card is the preferred method of payment see the Procure/Payment Method for Expenditures-Reference Guide.

 All purchases must be made in accordance with established University policy.
 All purchases made with the purchasing card must be for expenses associated with official university business.
 Use of the purchasing card for unauthorized, inappropriate, or personal items may result in penalties as indicated in the University Purchasing Card Policy Manual, Section 4, Penalties.